 There may be a waiting list for popular companies.
 We really liked a local contractor in Chiba but the company had a 1.5 to 2-year wait, which may not be ideal when you’re paying both the rent on where you currently live as well as the mortgage for your land while the house is waiting to be designed and built.

 If you want a well-built house, this will also take some time.
 Our house will take five months to build (after finishing the design portion) and is estimated to be finished by June 2023.
 However, if you want your house to be built fast, it can be built in three months by a larger building company, but the quality is another issue, so this may be the more expensive route depending on how your house will be built.

 Paperwork is another thing to consider as once the design is finalized, it needs to be submitted to the city for approval, which also takes time.
 (2023 update: We submitted the paperwork for our house in December 2022 and construction began in February 2023.)

 Some companies have their own land for sale, which means you don’t have to pay additional real estate agency fees.

 Good real estate goes fast but if you go with a local contractor or architectural firm that has connections with real estate companies, finding good land can be much less of a hassle.

 In our case, we decided to go with a local contractor in Osaka.
 After reading the pros and cons of the list above, you might wonder why we made this decision.
-I’m not going to share the name of the company we’re working with until the house is finished but here are the reasons we chose them:
+I’m not going to share the name of the company we’re working with for privacy reasons (you can contact me if you want to know) but here are the reasons we chose them:

 - It’s a family-owned business